daniel-sunyou-li/TTTT_TMVA_DNN/README.md

 * You can select backgrounds--the essential ones are `TTToSemiLeptonic`

 ### Importing Datasets to LPC ###
 When running variable importance on the LPC, we need to import the signal and background samples onto both the LPC storage and the EOS storage.
+Run the commands:

+`python ~/nobackup/CMSSW_9_4_6_patch1/src/TTTT_TMVA_DNN/setupLPC.py`

+In case there are issues with the tar file, then make adjustments to `TTTT_TMVA_DNN` and run the commands,

+`tar -zcvf CMSSW946.tgz ~/nobackup/CMSSW_9_4_6_patch1/`
+`xrdcp CMSSW946.tgz root://cmseos.fnal.gov//store/user/<EOS Username>/`

+Make sure that the background samples specified (uncommented) in `varsList.py` are reflected in `LPC/VariableImportanceLPC_step2.sh`.

 __(Important!!!)__ If you are changing the weights or cuts applied to the data, be sure to edit the variables `weightStrC` and/or `cutStrC` in:
-1. `TMVAClassificationPyKeras.py`
+1. `TMVAClassification_Training.py`
-2. `TMVAClassificationPyKeras_OptimizationWrapper.py`
+2. `TMVAClassification_OptimizationWrapper.py`
-3. `TMVAClassification_VarImportanceDNN.py`
+3. `TMVAClassification_Optimization.py`
-4. `TMVAOptimization.py`
+4. `TMVAClassification_VariableImportance.py`
-5. `doCondorVariableImportanceDNN.py`
+5. `/BRUX/VariableImportanceBRUX_step1.py` and `/LPC/VariableImportanceLPC_step2.py`

 ## 1. Input Variable Importance Calculation ###
 __Calculate the relative importance of a Step 2 input variable in training a dense neural network classifier.
 Then, the "unimportant" variables can be excluded from subsequent training to save time.__
 ### 1.1 (Optional) Edit `varsList.py` ###
 `varsList.py` contains a python `dict` named `varList["BigComb"]` containing lists of: the input variable name, expression and units.
 Comment out (or uncomment) the variables being included in the variable importance calculation.
 * As of the 2017 Step 2 samples, there are an additional 11 HOT Tagger variables
-### 1.2 (Optional) Edit the network architecture `TMVAClassification_VarImportanceDNN.py` ###
+### 1.2 (Optional) Edit the network architecture ###
-If you would like to change the generic unoptimized network architecture being trained, then you can edit `TMVAClassification_VarImportanceDNN.py`.
+If you would like to change the generic unoptimized network architecture being trained, then you can edit `TMVAClassification_VariableImportance.py`.
 ### 1.3.1 Run the variable importance calculation script ###
 The variable importance analysis is run by the command:

     mkdir condor_log
-    ./doCondorVariableImportance.sh
+    ./submit_VariableImportance.sh LPC # or BRUX

 which submits Condor jobs, each representing a different input subset to be trained.
 The results and logs are stored in `condor_log` where the desired result is the ROC value, which is contained in the `.out` file.

+If submitting on the LPC, be sure to edit the username parameters in:
+1. `setupLPC.py`
+2. `VariableImportanceLPC_step2.sh`

 ### 1.3.2 Resubmit failed Condor jobs ###
-Some jobs will fail since the same `.h5` file will be used when preparing `ROOT.TMVA.factory()` by competing Condor jobs with the same number of inputs.

 To check the status of the Condor job, use the command: `condor_q`
+* Using the option `-better-analyze` provides a summary of available nodes

 You can identify a failed job by noting a small `.out` file size and checking the `.err` log.
 In the case of failed jobs, run the script:

-`python resubmitCondorVariableImportanceDNN.py`
+`python resubmit_VariableImportance.sh BRUX # or LPC`

 which iterates through the `.out` files identifying if the ROC value is present.
 Keep running the script so long as there are failed Condor jobs.

+On the LPC, if a job uses more memory than specified in the Condor job submission file, then the scheduler will remove the job.
+To adjust the memory usage, edit `/LPC/VariableImportanceLPC_step1.py` and adjust the variable `request_memory`.
+* Advised to ([read the description of the LPC condor cluster machines](https://uscms.org/uscms_at_work/computing/setup/batch_systems_advanced.shtml)) before adjusting parameters

 ### 1.4.1 Calculate the variable importance ###
 After ensuring that all jobs are finished running--or finding out by the calculation script failing--run the script:

-`python VarImportanceCalcDNN.py`
+`python VariableImportance_Calculation.py`

-which iterates through all the `.out` files determining the relative importance of the variables and storing the results in `TTTT_TMVA_DNN/dataset/VarImportanceCalculation_vars[#].txt`.
+which iterates through all the `.out` files determining the relative importance of the variables and storing the results in `TTTT_TMVA_DNN/dataset/VariableImportanceResults_vars[#].txt`.

 ### 1.4.2 Plot the variable importance ###
-Because BRUX cannot display graphics, to visualize the variable importance, we need to move `VarImportanceCalculation_vars[#].txt` to a different system.
+Because BRUX cannot display graphics, to visualize the variable importance, we need to move `VariableImportanceResults_vars[#].txt` to a different system.
 Using a Jupyter python notebook ([Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb) or [CERN SWAN](swan.cern.ch)):
-1. From a local repository (or from the terminal in SWAN) use: `scp [brux_username]@brux.hep.brown.edu:/path/to/file.txt/ ./`
+1. From a local repository (or from the terminal in SWAN) use: `scp [brux_username]@brux.hep.brown.edu:/path/to/file.txt/ ./` or `scp [lpc_username]@cmslpc-sl7.fnal.gov:/path/to/file/`
-2. Run `VarImportancePlotDNN.ipynb` which should generate a bar graph of the variable importance.
+2. Run `VariableImportance_Plot.ipynb` which should generate a bar graph of the variable importance.
 * For Google Colab, be sure to use the code:

       from google.colab import drive